-Mental wellbeing Pupils should know: Mental wellbeing That mental wellbeing is a normal part of daily life, in the same way as physical health.
+Mental wellbeing Pupils should know: • That mental wellbeing is a normal part of daily life, in the same way as physical health.
 That there is a normal range of emotions (e.g. happiness, sadness, anger, fear, surprise, nervousness) and scale of emotions that all humans experience in relation to different experiences and situations.
 How to recognise and talk about their emotions, including having varied vocabulary of words to use when talking about their own and others' feelings.
 How to judge whether what they are feeling and how they are behaving is appropriate and proportionate.
 The benefits of physical exercise, time outdoors, community participation, voluntary and service-based activity on mental wellbeing and happiness.
-Simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests.
-Isolation and loneliness can affect children and that it very important for children to discuss their feelings with an adult and seek support.

-That bullying (including cyberbullying) has a negative and often lasting impact on mental wellbeing.
-Where and how to seek support (including recognising the triggers for seeking support), including whom in school they should speak to if they are worried about their own or someone else's mental wellbeing or ability to control their emotions (including issues arising online).
-It is common for people to experience mental ill health.
-For many people who do, the problems can be resolved if the right support is made available, especially is accessed early enough.
-Internet safety and harms As a school we cover this through: Young Carers, No Outsiders, PSHE - Coram Scarf curriculum, Anti-bullying policy, E-Aware, PE lessons, Residential visits, Daily Mile, Science lessons, Health box, Anti-bullying week, Mental Health week and day.
-Pupils should know: That for most people the internet is an integral part of life and has many benefits.
-About the benefits of rationing time spent online, the risks of excessive time spent on electronic devices and the impact of positive and negative content online on their own and others' mental and physical wellbeing.
-How to consider the effect of their online actions on others and know how to recognise a display respectful behaviour online and the importance of keeping personal information private.
-Why social media, some computer games and online gaming, for example, are age restricted.
-That the internet can also be a negative place where online abuse, trolling, bullying and harassment can take place, which can have a negative impact on mental health.
-How to be a discerning consumer of information online including understanding that information, including that from search engines, is ranked, selected and targeted.
-Where and how to report concerns and get support with issues online.
-As a school we cover this through:
+Simple self-care techniques, including the importance of rest, time spent with friends and family and the benefits of hobbies and interests. • Isolation and loneliness can affect children and that it very important for children to discuss their feelings with an adult and seek support.
+That bullying (including cyberbullying) has a negative and often lasting impact on mental resolved if the right support is made available, becially is accessed early enough. chool we cover this through: es, Young Carers, No Outsiders, PSHE -SCARF, pullying policy, E-Aware, PE lessons, Residential Daily Mile, Science lessons, Health box, Antig week, Mental Health week and day. should know: at for most people the internet is an integral of of life and has many benefits. out the benefits of rationing time spent online, e risks of excessive time spent on electronic vices and the impact of positive and negative netent online on their own and others' mental and ysical wellbeing. w to consider the effect of their online actions others and know how to recognise a display spectful behaviour online and the importance of eping personal information private. ny social media, some computer games and online ming, for example, are age restricted. at the internet can also be a negative place ere online abuse, trolling, bullying and cassment can take place, which can have a gative impact on mental health. w to be a discerning consumer of information, luding that from search engines, is ranked, ected and targeted. here and how to report concerns and get support th issues online.